madpsy/xpa125b_controller/README.md

 This project has grown arms and legs and is now a powerful tool way beyond its initial intended use.
 The most useful feature is providing multiple APIs on top of rigctl to allow integration into almost any custom software.

-+ Use any Yaesu radio with an XPA125B Amplifier without network
++ Use any Yaesu radio with the amplifier (no WiFi required)
++ Use the Icom-705 via Bluetooth with the amplifier (no WiFi required)
-+ Use any hamlib compatible radio with an XPA125B Amplifier (such as an Icom IC-705)
++ Use any Hamlib compatible radio with the amplifier (no WiFi required)
 + Provide a Web/REST/MQTT/Serial API interface to rigctl
 + Allow automation via Node-RED to any hamlib compatible radio
 + Expand to support Icom and other manufactures if desired